jack-davison/ggopenair/README.md

 functions of `openair` and the flexibility of `ggplot2`.
-One of the key strengths of `ggplot2` over `lattice` is that it allows plots to be manipulated *after* they are created, which allows for a much more flexible plotting experience. `ggplot2` is also being actively developed and extended, which `ggopenair` can take advantage of.
+One of the key strengths of `ggplot2` over `lattice` is that it allows plots to be manipulated *after* they are created, which allows for a much more flexible plotting experience.
+Unlike `lattice`, `ggplot2` is also being actively developed and extended, which `ggopenair` can take advantage of.

 ## Installation